With a month finally under my belt, it’s safe to say I am settled in.

 It has been a chilly month.
 It’s dark way before I leave from work and still too cold to casually walk the National Mall.
 But I hear it’s worth the wait for the blooming cherry blossoms in the spring.

 Twice a week, I make my way to the infamous Watergate Complex where I attend a seminar, as apart of the Washington Center for Politics and Journalism.
 There are six other interns who are in the program from different parts of the country and interning at different bureaus.

 Each seminar has a different topic, varying from campaign finance to immigration reform.
 With the different speakers, I’ve met people involved in D.C. politics, from former national committee directors to journalists.

-I’ve been trying to get into the city and explore some places on the weekends.
-I’ve toured a few museums and landmarks, including National Museum of the American Indian, the National Archives (definitely my favorite), and walked around a Nordic fair at the Kennedy Center (which, has an awesome view.
-See the photo below).
+It’s exciting to be in the nation’s capital.
+I’ve been exploring the D.C. landmarks on the weekends.
+My favorites have been the National Museum of the American Indian and the National Archives.
+A few of us went to the Nordic fair at the Kennedy Center, which, has awesome views.
 Revisiting the Newseum is next on my list, and I can’t wait for the weather to get warmer so I can walk down the mall without feeling numb.